craigloewen-msft/DramaStudyTool/README.md

 # Drama Study Tool

-Designed to help study language while watching a drama.
-For now only starting with Korean.

-Work in progress.
+This is a tool created to help study with dramas using their subtitles.

+Right now it's focused only to K-Dramas but could expand in the future.

+Under construction...